Solid phase transitions in the liquid limit: Preliminaries

 for some $\Gl\in[0,1]$, which also plays the role of a variable to be solved for in (\ref{secjs}), along with $\BF$, $\Bb\not=0$, and $|\Bm|=1$.
-Once again, the secondary jump set represents a bound on the binodal region from within.
+It is clear that the so defined secondary jump set represents another bound on the binodal region from within.

-\emph{Nucleation criterion.} Let us now recall another method of probing the binodal: nucleation of inclusions either of a prescribed shape \cite{blar,lba,kufr88} or of an optimal inclusion, whose shape must be determined \cite{karo72,pineau,kh}.
+\emph{Nucleation criterion.} Yet another method of probing the binodal is to study the nucleation of bounded inclusions either of a prescribed shape \cite{blar,lba,kufr88} or of an optimal shape which must be determined \cite{karo72,pineau,kh}.
 The theory justifying why these tests probe the binodal was developed in \cite{grtrmms}.
 In the case of ``nucleation of a bounded inclusion'', the criterion for $\BF_{0}$ to be ``marginally stable'', i.e. to lie in the closure of $\mathfrak{B}$, is the existence of a field

 such that